jorisvddonk/asking-about-flowers/questmark_comm/starbase.md

 Go attack the Ur-Quan Sa-Matra vessel!
 Although I'm sure it will be a difficult battle, you have everything you need to achieve victory.

-# GOOD_LUCK_AGAIN

-`"starbase-172.ogg" _playAudio pop`
-We're all depending on you.
-Goodbye, and good luck.

 # IMPROVE_1